-- 12.9.1 If the IWF is satisfied that a breach of Article 12 has occurred, it shall promptly notify the Member Federation. - 12.9.2 The notice shall include details of the alleged breach and shall give the Member Federation a reasonable deadline to respond.
-The IWF will then transfer the file to the Independent Panel for adjudication.
-The Independent Panel will render a decision on the basis of the written file, unless it considers in its entire discretion that exceptional circumstances require the holding of a hearing.
+- 12.9.1 If the IWF Executive Board is satisfied that that a breach of Article 12 has occurred, it shall promptly notify the Member Federation. - The Executive Board may at any time and at its own discretion decide to provisionally suspend the Member Federation pending a decision on the alleged breach.
+If a Provisional Suspension is imposed, the Member Federation shall be given an opportunity to provide its explanation in writing, which shall be evaluated and decided upon by the Executive Board.
+The procedure shall be carried out in an expedited manner. - 12.9.3 Such notice shall include details of the alleged breach and shall give the Member Federation a reasonable deadline to respond.
+The IWF Executive Board will then render a decision on the basis of the written file, unless it considers in its entire discretion that exceptional circumstances require the holding of a hearing. - 12.10 The decisions of the IWF Executive Board made in application of Article 12 may be appealed exclusively to CAS within twenty-one days from the date of receipt of the decision by the appealing party.